 For your application to be valid, you must:

 - make your application in the UK; and

-- have a valid Student or Tier 4 immigration permission at the time of application; or
+- have valid Student or Tier 4 immigration permission at the time of application; and

 - have permission from your home government or an international scholarship agency if they have paid for both your tuition fees and living costs in the last 12 months.
 This is a validity requirement.

 - you should have successfully completed a full Bachelors or Postgraduate degree (e.g. Masters or PhD) or one of the other specific alternative qualifications confirmed by UKVI (see Eligible qualifications).
 Most non-degree awarding qualifications, such as Certificates or Diplomas, are not eligible for the Graduate route; and

 - the University must have notified UKVI that you have successfully completed your course before you submit your immigration application, and